avatar

-Excellence proven by four scholarships, three university degrees, experience in two global corporations, and building one software startup.
+Excellence proven by four scholarships, three university degrees (summa cum laude), experience in two global corporations, and building one software startup.
 My background spans M&A (Covendit, Corporate Finance), Management Consulting (Nexgen, Enterprise IT), PMO (Swisscom, Cloud & AI), and Machine Learning (Airbus, Defense), giving me cross-domain perspective to translate across silos, align stakeholders and lead diverse teams & projects.

 Known for intellectual velocity & first-principles problem solving, I isolate root causes & pioneer innovative, tech-enabled solutions.
 Shifting the frame from complexity to clarity, I facilitate smart capital allocation & aspire to build a durable career in a forward-thinking firm that prizes curiosity & execution; growing as a leader while compounding financial engineering & management skills (MBA, CFI, AI – ops, cloud & specialized).